well-typed/grapesy/docs/status.md

       https://learning.postman.com/docs/sending-requests/grpc/test-examples/.
       Might be useful to try out, just in terms of compliance testing.

+- [ ] We should pitch a server and client against each other with support for /multiple/ compression algorithms, and make sure that this can be chosen on a request by request basis.

+- [ ] We should have tests for some grpc error codes (at the very least, "unsupported method").

 ## Demo

 - [X] Update demo once we have specialized functions for the various